-We arrange training, based on various themes, and other peer-learning opportunities for our grantees.
-The aim of training and mentoring is to provide tools and support for the development of one’s own work, and opportunities for networking.
+We arrange training, based on various themes, and other peer-learning opportunities for grant recipients.
+The aim of the training and mentoring is to provide you with tools and support for developing your work, as well as opportunities for networking.

-In the spring, we organise peer mentoring groups which create a low threshold for grantees to provide each other with mutual support, as equal discussion participants.
+Our peer mentoring groups create a low threshold for grantees to receive and provide each other with mutual support, as equal discussion participants.

 We announce our range of training courses in our Grants+ newsletters.

-The foundation offers two free-of-charge facilities in Helsinki for use by grantees.
+The foundation a free-of-charge facility in Helsinki for use by grantees.
 The Chamber in Punavuori is a creative space for project gatherings, discussions or small seminars.
-The Red Villa communal space in Lauttasaari can be reserved for organising small-scale programmes, which are open to the public, in particular.

 The chamber (‘Kamari’)